Short beards are both smart and distinct if you understand exactly how to grow and then style them.

 6. Trace of Little Fuzz

 The little fuzzy look is nothing more than a short beard left alone, allowing your face to look like you really put in little effort shaving.
 To master this fun look, let the beard grow in a little, then trim it down so it is short but not too short that it is too close to your skin.

 7. Classic Shorter Length Beard

-While on the surface it appears the beard is growing naturally without any maintenance, it has in fact been trimmed very closely to the skin.
+While on the surface it appears the beard is growing naturally without any maintenance, it has in fact been trimmed very close to the skin.
 Leave the outline and neckline alone to grow naturally, with the hairline and sideburns trimmed to be clean-cut.

 8. Mustache and Chin Strap

 For the guy who can not grow a full beard, the chin strap and mustache is the perfect alternative.
-To achieve this look, shave most of the face except for the mustache and the hair along the jaw line.
+To achieve this look, shave most of the face except for the mustache and the hair along the jawline.
 Now trim the outline of the chin strap so it looks straight and even, trim a mustache to the length of the chin strap.

 9. Prominent Goatee